-The word vapur comes from French “Bateau à vapeur”, sometimes simply referred to as “vapeur”, which means steamboat in English (vapeur means steam).
+The word vapur comes from the French “Bateau à vapeur”, sometimes simply referred to as “vapeur”, which means steamboat in English (vapeur means steam).

 Sunset in Istanbul

 A beautiful sunset in Istanbul.
 A seagull is flying alongside the ferry.
-Seagulls in Istanbul do this because people aboard usually throw them pieces of simit, or widely known as the Turkish bagel worldwide, a circular bread, typically encrusted with sesame seeds.
+Seagulls in Istanbul do this because people aboard usually throw them pieces of simit, widely known as the Turkish bagel worldwide, a circular bread, typically encrusted with sesame seeds.
 People usually consume it with tea on the ferries in Istanbul.

 Sunset in Istanbul